JohnMurray/johnmurray_io/_posts/2016-08-08-Jekyll-on-Heroku.md

 ---
+layout:  post
 title:   Deploying Jekyll to Heroku
+archive: true
 ---

 So you have a static site in Jekyll that you want to deploy to